Hi my name is David and I don’t eat breakfast.

 Going to give intermittent fasting a shot?
 Send me an email and let me know.

-It’s been a year since I’ve written this.
-I’ve been able to maintain a lean, 164-166 lbs body.
+It’s been a few years since I’ve written this.
+I’ve been able to maintain a lean, 164-166 lbs body with a 30 inch waist.
 Cutting out milk, sugar and minimizing the carbs (generally speaking) while fasting in the morning 5 days a week minimum, weight training 3 days a week (sometimes 2 days if I’m busy) and light cardio infrequently.